sadab-halim/Interview-Questions/README.md

 # C++ Interview Questions

-## Call by valu and Call by reference
+## Call by value and Call by reference
 In call by value method, we pass a copy of the parameter is passed to the functions.
 For these copied values a new memory is assigned

 and changes made to these values do not reflect the variable in the main function.